-Nowhere nearly as well publicized, Newnan's Wadsworth Auditorium embodies that same acoustic excellence and, just as at Spivey Hall in Morrow, artists and audiences have been amazed at the sound quality excellence in the auditorium, note members of Newnan's Cultural Arts Commission, who are preparing for the March concert with world-known pianist and host Charles Wadsworth, after whom the hall is named.
+Nowhere nearly as well-publicized, Newnan's Wadsworth Auditorium embodies that same acoustic excellence, and just as at Spivey Hall in Morrow, artists and audiences have been amazed at the sound quality excellence in the auditorium, note members of Newnan's Cultural Arts Commission, who are preparing the March concert with world-known pianist and host Charles Wadsworth, after whom the hall is named.

-Despite that some of the world's most reputable acoustical engineering firms brought in to analyze the problems, they never could get the sound right.
+Despite that some of the world's most reputable acoustical engineering firms bought in to analyze the problems, they never could get the sound right.

 Fortunately, that's not the case with the Wadsworth Auditorium.

 The story behind Newnan's now-restored, historic Charles Wadsworth Auditorium actually began in 1938.
-During that year, under Newnan's Works Project Administration program in the Franklin Delano Roosevelt years, a beautiful, new municipal building was erected at 25 Jefferson St. on the land where Bird Berry's 1883 home had earlier stood.
-To meet the needs of a growing community, architect R. Kennon Perry had designed a multipurpose building in the Art Deco style -- a totally daring style for a small, southern town.
+During that year, under Newnan's Works Project Administration program in the Franklin Delano Roosevelt years, a beautiful, new municipal building was erected at 25 Jefferson Street on the land where Bird Betty's 1883 home had earlier stood.
+To meet the needs of a growing community, an architect R. Kennon Perry has designed a multipurpose building in the Art Deco Style - a totally daring style for a small, Southern town.

 Over the next 60-plus years, the Municipal Auditorium would become the place of special memories for local audiences.
 On its stage, hometown folks appeared in plays, graduations, recitals, concerts, Junior League Follies, special ceremonies, and much more.

-Many remember performances by Tommy & Jimmy Dorsey's big bands and lectures by guest speakers such as Atlanta Constitution head Ralph McGill.
+Many remember performances by Tommy & Jimmy Dorsey's big bands and lectures by guest speakers such as Atlanta Journal-Constitution head Ralph McGill.